MansoorMajeed/esc.sh/content/posts/older/2016-05-29-fix-ugly-fonts-in-fedora.md

 I've been using Linux Mint 17.3 for some time, and then Ubuntu 16.04 was released.
 I have this problem, you know, like, if there is any distro release, I have to install it and use it.
 Be it Linux Mint, Ubuntu, Fedora, or whatever.

 So I installed Ubuntu 16.04.
-It was nice, for a while, then came quite a lot of bugs ( It's an LTS release for God's sake ).
+It was nice for a while, then came quite a lot of bugs ( It's an LTS release for God's sake ).
 So I ditched Ubuntu and decided to go back to Fedora 23 KDE.
 And I did.

 Fedora is awesome.
 I mean, so many people underestimate Fedora and the work done by the good people at RedHat and the Fedora devs.